hrgraf/pizmidi/README.md

 (The expected MIDI CC ID for PresetEnc is 114, for PresetBtn the ID is 115.
 This is the default configuration at least on my Arturia Laboratory MIDI keyboard.)

+Download the Windows 10 VST2 plug-in as either 32-bit or 64-bit DLL (binary) at https://github.com/hrgraf/pizmidi/releases.